-Now, with fewer than 300 days to Election Day, Democrats are in a commanding position to protect and expand our House majority.
+With just over 200 days to Election Day, Democrats are in a commanding position to protect and expand our House majority.
 We did this by:

-- Focusing on delivering results in line with the priorities of the American people, a sharp contrast to Washington Republicans and Mitch McConnell who are hurting everyday Americans by standing with their special interest backers; - Making bold and effective early investments that put us in position to capture organic voter enthusiasm in offensive districts, including easing access to the ballot box and building trust with communities of color; and - Ensuring the DCCC, our candidates, and Frontline members built the financial strength in the off-year to aggressively communicate clear, localized messages in 2020.
+- Focusing on delivering results in line with the priorities of the American people, a sharp contrast to Washington Republicans and Mitch McConnell who are hurting everyday Americans by standing with their special interest backers; - Making bold and effective early investments that put us in position to capture organic voter enthusiasm in offensive districts, including easing access to the ballot box and building trust with communities of color; and - Ensuring the DCCC, our candidates and Frontline members built the financial strength in the offyear to aggressively communicate clear, localized messages this year

-With the infrastructure in place to support a large battlefield, Democrats are adding the following districts to the DCCC's offensive battlefield.
+After spending 2019 putting Frontline districts on path to re-election and building the infrastructure to support a large battlefield, Democrats are adding the following districts to the DCCC's offensive battlefield.